 Each party will begin collecting evidence that supports their side of the story.
-This can include documents, witnesses, film and photographs, and using tools like interrogatories and depositions.
+This can include documents, medical records, witnesses, film and photographs, and using tools like interrogatories and depositions.

 If the lawyers cannot negotiate a settlement, then a mediation begins with a private mediator or judge who works with the two parties.
 The mediator meets with both parties together and then separately to reach an agreement.

 If the plaintiff accepts the offer from the defense attorney, then the case is settled.
 The attorney can send out their acceptance through email, phone, fax, letter, or a combination of the above.

 How long does it take to settle a nursing home lawsuit?